India hands over Dornier maritime surveillance aircraft to Sri Lanka Navy | Law-Order

 The sources in New Delhi said India will provide to Sri Lanka two Dornier aircraft which are being manufactured by state-run aerospace major Hindustan Aeronautics Limited (HAL).

-Once these two-HAL manufactured aircraft are handed over, then the Dornier aircraft being given on Monday will return to the Indian Navy.
+Once these two HAL-manufactured aircraft are handed over, then the Dornier aircraft given on Monday will return to the Indian Navy.

 The team consists of pilots, observers, engineering officers and technicians.
 They will be supervised by the government of India technical team attached to the Sri Lanka Air Force (SLAF).